localstack/docs/content/en/user-guide/tools/localstack-desktop/index.md

   Getting started with the LocalStack Desktop application
 ---

-LocalStack Desktop is a desktop client that allows users to easily control and interact their LocalStack instance.
-With LocalStack Desktop, users can start and stop their LocalStack instance with a single click, create a new container, view logs, interact with LocalStack container via cli and use our resource browser.
+LocalStack Desktop is a desktop client that allows users to easily control and interact with their LocalStack instance.
+Using LocalStack Desktop, users can start and stop their LocalStack instance with a single click, create a new container, view logs, interact with LocalStack container via cli and use our resource browser.

 <img src="localstack-desktop-containers.png" alt="LocalStack Desktop" title="LocalStack Desktop" width="900" />

 ## Installation

-You can install LocalStack Desktop by downloading the latest executables for your platform from the [web application](https://app.localstack.cloud/download) or by installing it directly from the [Microsoft Store](https://www.microsoft.com/store/apps/9NTRNFT9ZWS2).
+You can download LocalStack Desktop from our [web application](https://app.localstack.cloud/download).
 To install LocalStack Desktop, **Docker** is the only prerequisite.

 ## Features